Nintex Workflow, Forms and Mobile Course Outline

 Note: This release of Nintex Workflow 2013 contains the same functionality as Nintex Workflow 2010, therefore the content in this course is relevant to those that wish to learn Nintex Workflow 2013 or Nintex Workflow 2010.

-This fourth day of this instructor-led course will show you how to use Nintex Forms and Nintex Mobile to customise forms for use in SharePoint 2013 and Nintex Workflow 2013.
+The fourth day of this instructor-led course will show you how to use Nintex Forms and Nintex Mobile to customize forms for use in SharePoint 2013 and Nintex Workflow 2013.

-The course starts with an overview of the product, giving insight into potential uses, followed by an installation module to familiarise you with how the product works behind the scenes.
+The course starts with an overview of the product, giving insight into potential uses, followed by an installation module to familiarize you with how the product works behind the scenes.

 The rest of the course is dedicated to learning how to build and manage workflows, starting small with simple approval workflows but soon growing in sophistication as the workflows grow and you learn how to work with a variety of techniques including serial approval, loops, variables, database connections, error handling and state machines.

 This course will suit a varied audience from developers to sales people.

 Nintex Workflow 2013 exists to allow workflow creation and management without the need for programming, this sets the tone for the course with no programming required during any of the topics.